G7 Summit: EU's Tusk says meeting will be 'difficult test of unity' | The China Post

 Trump ramps up trade dispute

-US President Donald Trump, one of the main players at the center of those tensions, arrived with his wife Melania in the afternoon.
+US President Donald Trump, one of the main players at the center of global tensions, arrived with his wife, Melania, in the afternoon.
 He and other leaders were due to be officially greeted by Macron later on in the evening.

-Shortly before leaving, Trump again threatened levying new taxes on French wine over its digital tax on big tech companies.
+Shortly before leaving, Trump again threatened to levy new taxes on French wine over Paris’s digital tax on big tech companies.
 Tusk responded by saying that the European Union is prepared to “respond in kind” should the US president make good on this threat.

 The ongoing trade war between the US and China escalated shortly before the summit, after Trump raised tariffs.
 The US-China trade dispute is believed to be a major factor in the current global slowdown, raising concerns about a possible recession.